FamilySearch/sModel/README.md

 Note: If a call to `save` results in a constraint violation, by default the system will throw a `ModelError.duplicate` error that contains the existing model object from the database.
-Handling of constraint violations can be changed table by table via the `ModelDef.syncable` property or globably via the `DBManager.blindlyReplaceDuplicates` flag.
+Handling of constraint violations can be changed table by table by adopting the `SyncableModel` protocol or globably via the `DBManager.blindlyReplaceDuplicates` flag.
 See comments on those properties for details.

+## Handling Syncable Data

+`ModelDef`s can be flagged as syncable by implementing the `SyncableModel` protocol.
+This is helpful when you have data in your database that might be changed locally while you are getting updates from an external source (e.g., updates from a server).
+A `SyncableModel` will prevent local changes from being overwritten by server updates.
+This is accomplished by using the `syncStatus` and  `syncInFlightStatus` fields to track the current sync state of the row.
+The system will not allow rows that are not currently synced to be updated using only a secondary key.
+This assumes that your table's primary key is a local only value and server updates will only be providing a value for the secondary key.

+### Sync States

+Correctly handling sync states is important if you are using `SyncableModel`s.
+Row updates will only occur if:

+1. You provide the primary key for the row
+2. You provide the secondary key for the row and the `syncStatus` and `syncInFlightStatus` properties are both set to `.synced`

 ## Batch Processing